 Brick Labs Inc. has always put the safety of our staff and guests first.
 With this in mind we believe all recommendations by public health authorities as currently outlined are a minimum standard for safety at our facility.
 Where ever possible we will exceed these recommendations.

 48 hrs prior to arrival, parents will receive a screening questionnaire by email.
 Parents should contact us immediately, should their child not meet screening guidelines.
 On arrival, parents and children will complete screening and temperature checks outside of the facility.
 Children will be admitted only once they have passed screening.
 Screening will happen daily.

 Staff will be screened to the same standard as camper families.

 Social distancing started with our reduced registrations.
-We are currently limiting the total number of families in-house to 12. (siblings represent 1 family) We will operate out of 3 main classrooms, and campers will be divided accordingly, with a maximum of 9 campers in one class/cohort.
+We are currently limiting the total number of children in-house to 24.
+We will operate out of 3 main classrooms, and campers will be divided accordingly, with a maximum of 9 campers in one class/cohort.